andifalk/microservices-auth-authz-spring-security/lab1/README.md

 implementation('org.springframework.boot:spring-boot-starter-oauth2-resource-server')
 ```

-Note: If you still get compilation errors after replacing dependencies please trigger a gradle update
+__Note__: If you still get compilation errors after replacing dependencies please trigger a gradle update
 (check how this is done in your IDE, e.g. in Eclipse there is an option in project context menu, in IntelliJ
 click the refresh toolbar button in the gradle tool window).